 An Irish mainstay, Kelly’s is one of the oldest family-owned pubs in Chicago, opening just after Prohibition was repealed and the alcohol flowed freely again.
 This bar is well-known by DePaul University students who frequent here on the weekends, and god knows also the weeknights.
 Originally called El-Side Tavern for its location beneath CTA train tracks, Kelly’s Pub is a great spot to reminisce the history of Chicago.

 Est. 1933 | 140 East Walton Place

-Located in The Drake Hotel, a Chicago landmark, this place is the definition of old time-y elegance.
+Located in The Drake Hotel, a Chicago landmark, this place is the definition of old-time-y elegance.
 The intimate lounge wouldn’t be slinging the delicious cocktails they are today without becoming the second place in the city to obtain a liquor license after Prohibition.
-If you’re looking for a place where you’ll feel completely transported in time, this is it.
+If you’re looking for a place where you’ll feel completely transported back in time, this is it.

 Est. 1934 | 5210 North Clark Street